Best Dictation Software for Lawyers in 2026: Ranked and Reviewed

 Quick Comparison Table

-| Tool | Legal Vocab | Privilege Risk | Platform | Price/mo | Works Offline |
+| Tool | Legal Vocab | Audio Processed | Platform | Price/mo | Works Offline |

 |---|---|---|---|---|---|

-| VoicePrivate Legal | 12,000+ terms | None (on-device) | Mac & Windows | From $9.99 | Yes |
+| VoicePrivate Legal | 12,000+ terms | On device | Mac & Windows | $24.99, or $247/yr | Yes |

-| Dragon Legal Anywhere | Very strong | High (cloud) | Windows only | ~$45 | No |
+| Dragon Legal Anywhere | Deepest in category | Vendor cloud | Windows only | ~$45 (reseller) | No |

-| Apple Dictation | Basic | Low (on-device mode) | Mac only | Free | Yes (Enhanced) |
+| Apple Dictation | None | On device (offline mode) | Mac only | Free | Yes |

-| BigHand | Strong | High (cloud) | Windows / Mobile | Enterprise | No |
+| BigHand | Strong | Vendor cloud | Windows / Mobile | Enterprise quote | No |

-| Otter.ai | Weak | High (cloud) | Web / Mobile | From $8.33 | No |
+| Otter.ai | Weak | Vendor cloud | Web / Mobile | Free tier and paid plans | No |

-Why Privilege Matters More Than Accuracy
+Why Where the Audio Goes Matters More Than Accuracy

 ABA Model Rule 1.6 requires attorneys to make "reasonable efforts to prevent the inadvertent or unauthorized disclosure" of client information.
 When you dictate client matter details into cloud-based software, you're transmitting that information to a third-party server.
 The vendor's terms of service govern what happens to it from there.